 Based on the analysis of the existing conditions and observations from visiting the study area, the following recommendations are proposed to enhance transportation flow and increase safety.
-Both rotaries fall under the jurisdiction of the MassDOT District 2 Office.
+Both rotaries fall under the jurisdiction of the Massachusetts Department of Transportation (MassDOT) Highway Division - District 2 Office.
 Any proposed transportation improvements for the rotaries will require the approval of MassDOT prior to installation.

-Recommendations regarding proposed improvements under study or locations currently in the design process have been addressed previously in this chapter and are summarized in Section F and Figure 2-17.
+Recommendations regarding proposed improvements under study or locations currently in the design process have been addressed previously in this chapter and are not included as part of this section.
 Transportation recommendations have been summarized into five categories: general recommendations, bicycle and pedestrian recommendations, safety recommendations, congestion recommendations, and truck access recommendations.